Know the Process

 Eviction Timeline: Step by Step

-A landlord CANNOT legally evict you without going through the court process:
+A landlord CANNOT legally evict you without going through the court process.
+Understanding each step helps you defend your home:

 1